ch264/Gatsby_site/README.md

 # Gatsby_site

-## this is my testing site for Github actions implementation
+## this is my testing site for Github actions implementation and other things for Gatsby

-changing
+This repo is a play and testing repo